acredsfan/comfyui-mute-bypass-by-ID_bool/README.md

 A/B Switch (2 nodes): Toggles between two target IDs (activating A mutes/bypasses B, and activating B mutes/bypasses A).
 Includes a standard and a multi-switch variant.

-**12/29/2025**
+**12/29/2025**<br/>
 **Major Version Update V2.0.0**
 This will now reliably mute or bypass any node in any Subgraph using the Subgraph ID and Node ID together.
-Comfyui can sometimes assign a duplicate ID for nodes in different subgraphs, this latest update fixes this issue.
+Comfyui can sometimes assign a duplicate ID for nodes in different subgraphs, this latest update fixes this issue.<br/><br/>

+**01/16/2026**
+**Minor Version Update V2.1.0**<br/>
+Custom UI was causing instability, reverted to standard comfyui widgets.<br/>
+After a widget has been picked, re-clicking the path of the target is retained/remembered in the picker.<br/>
+Since the node target path is retained in the picker, I removed the path underneath the widget to save space, and remove clutter.<br/>
+Added target node ID path inside the picker ie [209:25:103] > [subgraph:subgraph:node target]<br/>
+The picker is now linkable and promotable.<br/>
+The A/B switch does not visually turn off and on, but remains the same color to indicate that the node is still active.<br/>
+Multiple nodes with the same widget name no longer cause a conflict error when promoting or linking.<br/>

 There are 4 nodes total: